niloymajumder/Property-Finder/README.md

-# Nikunjo - Your Property Finder App
+# Property Finder - Your Property Finder App
-Nikunjo is a user-friendly property management application designed to streamline the buying, renting, and selling of properties.
+Property Finder is a user-friendly property management application designed to streamline the buying, renting, and selling of properties.